 I know that being in the throes of the C Virus-19 can be really hard right now.
-And even though it may not be on the top of your list, one concern might be how you’re going to keep up your healthy eating.
-Then there’s knowing what to cook when you can’t get hold of your normal foods and healthy ingredients.
-So, I’ve written this short piece to help you stay HEALTHY and to FEEL WELL.
+And even though it may not be on the top of your list, one concern might be how you’re going to keep on being healthy.
+Then there’s knowing what to cook when you can’t get hold of your normal foods.
+An easy answer, simple healthy minimal ingredient recipes.
+To help you, I’ve written this short piece.

 I’ve chosen a few simple recipes that are all based on ingredients that I’ve found available in the supermarkets right now.

 The good thing is that the recipes are not only nourishing, but many also contain relaxing nutrients too, so there’s plenty of added benefits for you.
-Here they are.
+Here are the healthy minimal ingredient recipes.
 I hope you’ll enjoy them.

 Lentil and potato soup

 How it’ll benefit you.
 Using an onion base provides you with an injection of quercetin which supports anti-inflammatory processes and helps to prevent cholesterol from clogging the arteries.
 Although that may not seem so relevant right now, having clean arteries means that your oxygen carrying blood supply is able to flow more easily.
 Onions also support the enzyme function so it means that other foods are able to be broken down more easily.
 And the strong sulphur compounds (which make you cry) are protective as they have antibacterial nutrients.